Use of Technology

 - Concept/Context Searching - can bring issues to the surface and identify unknown items related to the case or bring similar documents together.

 - Visualization Tools - show documents in a way to let the reviewer manage the information or groups of information in a more efficient way.

 - Near Duplicates - indicates documents which are almost alike such as different versions of an excel worksheet.

 - Email Thread Management Tools - lets the reviewer see all the threads of the same email chain and apply consistent coding across all iterations.

 - Linguistic Experts - special companies who use advanced language analysis to find and group important documents.

 New technologies continue to evolve and are becoming generally accepted throughout the industry.
 While they can potentially lead to cost savings, each situation needs to be evaluated to determine if it is the right solution.
-(See the Selecting a Vendor and Emerging Technologies sections in this chapter).

 Selecting a Platform for Review